-Though electric vehicles today are presented as new innovations and do incorporate a lot of new technology, the fact is that such cars go back well over a century.
+Though electric vehicles today are presented as innovaions, and they do tend to incorporate highly advanced technology, the fact is electric power for cars is not a new idea at all.
+Such cars date back well over a century.
 Exactly how far over a century depends on where you start the timeline for electric vehicles.

 Electric cars were invented in the 1800s

 While there is some dispute at what exact point in history electric cars were born, we’ll take 1828 as our starting point.
 That’s the year in which the Hungarian engineer, physicist, and Benedictine priest, Anyos István Jedlik made the first electric car in the form of a model.

 Perhaps that is why many histories of electric cars skip the Hungarian contribution for not being full size.